A Letter to Doris, the Mistress

 Not because of karma, but character.

-No ability to be a safe place for anyone.
+No integrity, no values, no ability to be a safe place for anyone.
+Not even himself.

-And while you get to float around in whatever fantasy you built in your head, I am sure convinced that you are happy and you are special, I was left to rebuild a life that you helped burn.
+And while you get to float around in whatever fantasy you have built in your head, I was left to rebuild a life that you helped destroy.

 But here’s the twist you probably didn’t expect: I got stronger.